atek-cloud/atek.cloud/docs/manual/dev/architecture.md

 The following environment variables are passed to the application process:

-- `ATEK_ASSIGNED_PORT`: The port to which the application process' HTTP server should bind.
+- `ATEK_ASSIGNED_SOCKET_FILE`: The socket-file to which the application process' HTTP server should bind.
 - `ATEK_HOST_PORT`: The port of the host environment HTTP server, which provides the host APIs.
 - `ATEK_HOST_BEARER_TOKEN`: The "Bearer Auth" token which should be passed in the HTTP Authentication header in requests to the host.